Refeed Day: Boost Your Metabolism & Burn More Fat

 1. Boost Metabolism

 In order to burn fat, you have to be in a calorie deficit.
-But when you eat too few calories for too long, your body sees it as a time of food scarcity.
+But when you eat too few calories for too long, your body thinks food is scarce.

 In contrast, when you increase your calorie intake, your body thinks food is plentiful and has no need to conserve energy.
 As a result, your metabolism stays high and you continue burning fat.